 • Selling only through your own website requires a strong brand and heavy marketing spend

-While the difference between e-tail and ecommerce can seem mainly like a semantic one, the different business models and their implications are important to consider.
+While the difference between e-tail and ecommerce can seem mainly semantic, the different business models and their implications are important to consider.
 When moving into digital sales and marketing, picking the right mix of sales channels will have a fundamental impact on the growth potential of your business.

 To sum things up:

 • E-tail, short for electronic retailing, typically refers to the activities related to selling retail products and services via the Internet.
-This also includes distributing your products via a network of online retailers, also known as e-retailers or e-tailers.
+This also includes distributing your products via a network of online retailers known as e-retailers or e-tailers.

-So if you’re coming from a background of physical sales and brick-and-mortar, there are a number of strategic business decisions to be made.
-Both e-tail and ecommerce come with a set of advantages and disadvantages, and which one is best suited for you depends on several factors.
+So, if you’re coming from a background of physical sales and brick-and-mortar, there are several strategic business decisions to be made.
+Both e-tail and ecommerce come with advantages and disadvantages, and which one is best suited for you depends on several factors.
 Also, the two can be combined in many different ways.

 Navigating the different options and taking the first steps to new business models can be complicated and feel overwhelming.
 At Vaimo, we have extensive experience in helping clients all over the world take this step to grow their businesses to the next level.